papertank/origami-captcha/readme.md

-# Origami Catpcha - Laravel Google ReCaptcha Integration
+# Origami Catpcha - Laravel Captcha Package

 This package adds a validation rule and controller trait for easier integration with Google Recaptcha